Preserving Heritage: Ethiopian Quest To Recreate Ancient Manuscripts - UrduPoint

 "However, this custom is rapidly fading...
 We thought if we could learn skills from our priests, we could work on it ourselves, so that is how we began," adds Yeshiemebet.

-- 'It's hard work' - In the institute's courtyard, workers stretch the goatskins tightly over metal frames to dry under a weak sun which barely pierces the milky sky.
+In the institute's courtyard, workers stretch the goatskins tightly over metal frames to dry under a weak sun that barely pierces the milky sky.

 "After the goatskin is immersed in the water for three to four days, we make holes on the edge of the skin and tie it to the metal so that it can stretch," says Tinsaye Chere Ayele.